April 29, 2025

 Screenshot of Instagram’s in-app editor for making Reels

 Instagram has a basic set of editing tools that content creators can use to make final touches to their videos before publishing them.
-You can make basic adjustments to your Reel’s size and aspect ratio, and apply effects to your video (including filters and stickers).
-That said, its functionality is limited and some features are limited by location.
+You can make basic adjustments to your Reel's size and aspect ratio (9:16 vertical format), and apply effects to your video (including filters and stickers).
+That said, its functionality is limited compared to dedicated editing apps, and some features are restricted by location.
+It's best for quick edits rather than creating highly produced content.

 • Scale, crop, and rotate your Instagram Reels